bab3l/terraform-provider-netbox/docs/resources/provider.md

 ### Optional

 - `comments` (String) Additional comments or notes about the circuit provider.
+Supports Markdown formatting.
 - `custom_fields` (Attributes Set) Custom fields assigned to this resource.
 Custom fields must be defined in Netbox before use. (see [below for nested schema](#nestedatt--custom_fields))
 - `description` (String) Description of the circuit provider.
 - `tags` (Attributes Set) Tags assigned to this resource.
 Tags must already exist in Netbox. (see [below for nested schema](#nestedatt--tags))